dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >
 >stronger RAM (64 GB) is recommended.
 >
->you should turn off internet connections, or copy-and-paste the text from clipboard.
+>also, you should turn off internet connections, or copy-and-paste the text from clipboard.

 <table><tr><td>
 inherit